 Team pursuit gold for Great Britain but the team is made to work for it after coming under pressure from a rapidly improving Canadian team

-The British women’s team pursuit squad did what was expected of them, winning the gold medal, but only after some quick thinking by Laura Trott in the final stages of a frantic race.
+The British women’s team pursuit squad did what was expected of them at the 2014 Track World Championships in Cali, Colombia, winning the gold medal, but only after some quick thinking by Laura Trott in the final stages of a frantic race.

 Trott had to ride underneath a rapidly slowing Elinor Barker and try to sprint back up to her team mates to ensure they beat Canada who had lead by over a second at the halfway stage.